tteguayco/PowerShell-Analyzers/Readme.md

 ## About

 PowerShell static code analysis via [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) and [Lombiq's recommended configuration for it](Lombiq.Analyzers.PowerShell/PSScriptAnalyzerSettings.psd1).
 Use it from the CLI, in GitHub Actions, or integrated into MSBuild builds.
+Demo video [here](https://www.youtube.com/watch?v=GqUvneHxZ8g).

 Looking for .NET static code analysis?
 Check out our [.NET Analyzers project](https://github.com/Lombiq/.NET-Analyzers).